capoccias/ash_postgres_561/README.md

 ## Additional info

-I was getting an error that was fixed by adding the `protocols.ex` file per some llm help:
+I was getting an error that was fixed by adding the `protocols.ex` file per some llm help, it may not be relevant but figured worth mentioning:

 ```
 ** (Ash.Error.Unknown)